AaronDavidSchneider/chemcomp/README.md

 # chemcomp
 Modeling the chemical composition of gas giants by accretion of pebbles, planetesimals and gas.

+## Usage:
+If you use this code in your work and found it useful, please cite [Schneider & Bitsch (2021a)](https://ui.adsabs.harvard.edu/abs/2021A&A...654A..71S)

 ## install:
 clone project: